Mobile Company of America: History

+The Automobile Races held at Newport, Rhode Island in September 1900 featured a steam vehicle race won by Joseph H. McDuffee driving the Mobile.
+Also in September 1900, Walker, accompanied by his 8-year-old son Justin, displayed the hill-climbing prowess of the Mobile (reportedly a two-seat, 2-cylinder Model 4 runabout)[ by driving one up Pikes Peak to a height of 11,000 feet (but not to the top of the 14,115-foot-high peak), presumably the highest altitude ever reached by an automobile until then.
+In August the following year, one of his cars, driven by others, did reach the top.
+These stunts, however, were ridiculed by the Colorado newspapers in articles claiming that "the west is not yet prepared for the flood of automobile travel that Mr. Walker promises to let loose in the mountains."

-Advertising for the Mobile Company was taken out in most major magazines and as Brisben Walker was the publisher of Cosmopolitan Magazine, the Mobile Company of America featured prominently in it.
+Advertising for the Mobile Company was taken out in most major magazines, and as Walker was the publisher of The Cosmopolitan, the Mobile Company of America featured prominently in it.
 Mobile's new factory was expected to produce 20 steam carriages weekly.
 By the fall of 1901, production was averaging 5 steam carriages a week.
-Barber's Locomobile built approximately 5,000 steam runabouts over three years.
+Barber's Locomobile Company built approximately 5,000 steam runabouts over three years.
 Mobile, being slower to market, built an estimated 600.
 In early 1903, the Mobile Company of America stopped production.
 Later in 1903, the equipped automobile plant was leased to Maxwell-Briscoe.
-In January 1906, what seems to be a press release appeared in identical form in several newspapers around the country.
-E.g., The Anaconda Standard (January 21, 1906, p.7, col. 3) read:

-“…a sudden change in public favor from steam to the French gasoline car left the company with [...] losses exceeding $1,700,000.
+In 1905, Walker sold The Cosmopolitan to William Randolph Hearst.
+Not long after the sale, what seems to be a press release appeared in identical form in several newspapers around the country under the caption "Why It Was Sold".
+In pertinent part, it read: …a sudden change in public favor from steam to the French gasoline car left the company with branch houses from Boston to San Francisco and losses exceeding $1,700,000.
 Mr. Walker personally assumed the indebtedness of the Mobile Company of America, and not only paid it off in full, but returned to every shareholder the amount of his investment, with interest.
-This action required the sale of the Cosmopolitan Magazine, Kingsland Point, and some other properties."

-With some short interruptions, Walker's North Tarrytown site continued to be used to build autos until June 1996, when General Motors finally stopped production of cars there and closed its North Tarrytown Assembly plant.
+This action required the sale of the Cosmopolitan Magazine, Kingsland Point, and some other properties.With some short interruptions, the site of Walker's automobile plant would continue to be used to build cars until June 1996, when General Motors finally stopped production of cars there and closed its North Tarrytown Assembly plant.